 Due to the newer car technology, Clayton Police are no longer able to assist with locked keys in the car.
 We advise you to call a locksmith.
 However, if there is a child locked in the car, please call 9-1-1 and a Clayton Police Office can assist.

 The City of Clayton requires all homes sold within the City must first have an exterior inspections completed.
 For more information visit pre-sale inspection page.

 Once, an application is completed to preform a pre-sale inspection, the code enforcement officer will preform the inspection within 3-5 business days.
 The inspection will review exterior only.

 If a pre-sale inspection fails there are two options.
-The owner can make the repairs and the inspection can be repeated or the potential buyer can sign a 'transfer of responsibility' were they assume responsibility for the failed items and will make repairs in 6-months.
+The owner can make the repairs and the inspection can be repeated or the potential buyer can sign a 'transfer of responsibility' were they assume responsibility for the failed items and will make repairs within 6 months.

 The best way for our residents to help us is to remove your vehicles from the streets during a snow event.
 It is always easier to plow and clear streets when there are no vehicles parked in the street.
 In fact, during the last snow emergency there were streets that crews could not plow because there were vehicles blocking the street.
 It is also helpful to our safety crew if residents dig out fire hydrants after a snow.

 Call our offices at 937-836-3500 and provide as much detail as you can about the location of the pothole.
 You can also click the "Report a Concern" button in the bottom left corner to submit an electronic pot hole report.